Craigieburn

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Craigieburn's median income among taxpayers is $52,706.
-The average income in the suburb is $60,642.
-Nationally, both figures are lower than average.
-In Greater Melbourne, the median income is $57,688 and the average is $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Craigieburn's median income would be approximately $57,054 and the average would be around $65,645 as of September 2025.
-According to Census 2021 income data, household income in Craigieburn ranks at the 53rd percentile with a weekly income of $1,798.
-Personal income ranks at the 28th percentile.
-Income analysis reveals that 40.0% of Craigieburn's population (29,042 individuals) fall within the $1,500 - $2,999 income range, which is also the region where this cohort represents 32.8%.
-Housing affordability pressures in Craigieburn are severe, with only 80.7% of income remaining after housing costs, ranking at the 49th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Craigieburn had a median taxpayer income of $52,706 and an average of $60,642.
+This is lower than the national average.
+Greater Melbourne had a median income of $57,688 and an average of $75,164.
+Based on Wage Price Index growth since financial year 2023, current estimates suggest Craigieburn's median taxpayer income would be approximately $57,054 and the average $65,645 by September 2025.
+According to Census 2021 income data, Craigieburn's household income ranks at the 53rd percentile ($1,798 weekly) and personal income at the 28th percentile.
+Income analysis reveals that 40.0% of Craigieburn's population (29,042 individuals) fall within the $1,500 - 2,999 income range.
+Housing affordability pressures are severe in Craigieburn, with only 80.7% of income remaining after housing costs, ranking at the 49th percentile.

 Frequently Asked Questions - Income